MoazzamAbbas-Carbonteq/launch-darkly-lite/API_DOCUMENTATION.md

 ### Token Expiration

-Tokens expire after 24 hours.
-You'll need to login again to get a new token.
+- Tokens expire after **24 hours** (configurable)
+- You'll need to login again to get a new token
+- Expired tokens will return a `401 Unauthorized` response

 ## 🛠 API Endpoints